Texas Rep. John Carter's office vandalized with 'Free Gaza,' red liquid

 GEORGETOWN, Texas - U.S. Rep John Carter (R-Texas) says his Georgetown office was vandalized recently.

 Carter posted a photo of the vandalism to his X (formerly Twitter) account.
-The front door of his office had been splashed with a red liquid, and on the floor in front, the words "Free Gaza" were spray-painted in red.
+The front door of his office had been splashed with a red liquid, possibly paint, and on the sidewalk in front, the words "Free Gaza" were spray-painted in red.

+"My first thought was they got in here and broke some things, and tore up the computers or something like that.
+That would have been much worse," says Congressman John Carter.

 In his post, Carter says the vandalism was perpetrated by "[u]nhinged anti-Israel activists."